 In addition, use of an extension cord may void the air conditioner manufacturer's warranty on the unit as well as affect your homeowner's insurance.
 Undersized extension cords have historically been a leading cause of fire and death.
 If the unit is permanent, you should replace the cord or install a new outlet.

 Select the Right Cord

-To prevent the cord from being damaged by furniture legs and vacuum cleaners, and to keep it away from children and pets, you should staple it to the top of the baseboard rather than leaving it loose on the floor.
-Use a cord that's just long enough to make the connection -- but no longer -- and wrap the junction between the air conditioner cord and the extension cord with electrical tape to keep it from separating.
+To prevent the cord from being damaged by furniture legs and vacuum cleaners, and to keep it away from children and pets, you should attach it to the top of the baseboard rather than leaving it loose on the floor.
+Use a cord that's just long enough to make the connection, but no longer, and wrap the junction between the air conditioner cord and the extension cord with electrical tape to keep it from separating.
 Do not route the cord through doorways, windows or along heavily traveled parts of the floor.

 Better Than an Extension Cord

 If the outlet is less than 10 feet away from the air conditioner, you may be able to replace the built-in cord with a longer one.
 This is a fairly simple procedure as long as you do it before you install the unit.
 You can leave this cord permanently plugged into the outlet without any safety worries.

 Another alternative is to install a new outlet.
 If you choose this option, connect the outlet to a dedicated circuit rated for 20 amps.
 That way, you'll avoid tripping the breaker every time the air conditioner switches on.

 Chris Deziel is a contractor, builder and general fix-it pro who has been active in the construction trades for 40 years.
 He has degrees in science and humanities and years of teaching experience.
 An avid craftsman and musician, Deziel began writing on home improvement topics in 2010.
 He worked as an expert consultant with eHow Now and Pro Referral -- a Home Depot site.
 A DIYer by nature, Deziel regularly shares tips and tricks for a better home and garden at Hunker.com.